Fauci warns again about the US reopening as more evidence emerges of virus's early spread

-As leading medical experts testify to senators Tuesday for the first time since March about government's response to the coronavirus pandemic, more evidence is emerging that the virus was in the country earlier than initially thought.
+As leading medical experts testified Tuesday to senators for the first time since March about government's response to the coronavirus pandemic, more evidence is emerging that the virus was in the country earlier than initially thought.

 The onset of five Covid-19 cases in five separate counties in Ohio happened as early as January, state Health Director Dr. Amy Acton has said, citing results of antibody testing.